jonathanj/eliottree/README.md

   --raw                 Do not format some task values (such as timestamps) as
                         human-readable
   --select QUERY        Select tasks to be displayed based on a jmespath
-                        query.
-If any child task is selected the entire top- level task is selected.
+                        query, can be specified multiple times to mimic logical AND.
+If any child task is selected the entire top-level task is selected.
 See <http://jmespath.org/>
 ```

 ## Contribute